kinow/kinoshita.eti.br/notes/autosubmit/docker-cluster.md

 ```

 This container will be called `autosubmit` and contains the `autosubmit` command.
-It is the equivalent to a virtual machine with Autosubmit, used to submit workflows.
+It is the equivalent to a virtual machine with Autosubmit used to submit workflows.

 The `Dockerfile` for Autosubmit, based on Airflow (thanks!).
 This file can be saved
 somewhere, like `autosubmit/docker/` (i.e. inside the Autosubmit checked out source